 - Watch your language.
 This doesn’t mean shying away from salty terms, but using the words and phrases your customer would use instead of using legal jargon.
 When it comes to explaining a case, there’s a big difference between the language of the courtroom and the language your clients.
 If your slip and fall page has a link text of “premises liability case,” the only person who’s going to find you is another attorney.

 - “Test drive” your list.
 Once you have compiled a list of possible phrases, do an online search of each one to see what results they produce.
-You can use a number of online tools, such as Google’s AdWords and Yahoo!
+You can use some online tools, such as Google’s AdWords and Yahoo!
 Search Marketing, to evaluate potential keyword traffic.
 Make sure you check out the sites that pop up—they might lead you to other keywords you haven’t though of.

 Remember: your marketing isn’t over once you have your keywords in place.
-You must be constantly updating your phrases to include new words and testing the old terms to make sure they are still effective.
+You must constantly be updating your phrases to include new words and testing the old terms to make sure they are still effective.